Baron Vaea: Death

 Baron Vaea died at his residence, 'Tali ki Ha'apai', in Houma, Tongatapu, Tonga, on 7 June 2009, at approximately 10 pm He was 88 years old.
 Vaea had sought medical treatment in New Zealand, before returning to Tonga in late May 2009.
 He had been bedridden since May.
 Vaea's body was kept at his home in Houma until his funeral.

-Baron Vaea was survived by his wife, Baroness Tuputupu Vaea, as well as five of their six children and one adopted daughter.
+Baron Vaea of Houma was survived by his wife, Baroness Tuputupu Vaea, as well as five of their six children and one adopted daughter.
 The couple's children are HM Queen Nanasipauʻu Tukuʻaho, 'Alipate Tu'ivanuavou Vaea, 'Amelia Luoluafetu'u Vaea, Luseane Luani and Cassandra Tuku'aho (of Tu'ivanuavou Vaea).
 Vaea was predeased by two sons, Moimoikimofuta Kaifahina Vaea and Ratu Edward Vaea.

 Vaea's funeral began at 11 am on 13 June 2009.
 A funeral procession commenced from his residence, called Tali ki Ha'apai, in Houma, to nearby Kolomanatau Cemetery for funeral ceremonies and burial.

 Dignitaries in attendance included King George Tupou V, Princess Pilolevu Tuita and other members of the Tongan royal family.
-Several foreign heads of state also attended including the former O le Ao o le Malo of Samoa Tupua Tamasese Efi, his wife, Masiofo Filifilia Imo, and the then Fijian Vice President Ratu Epeli Nailatikau.
+Several foreign heads of state also attended including the former O le Ao o le Malo of Samoa Tupua Tamasese Efi, his wife, Masiofo Filifilia Imo, and the then Vice-President of Fiji Ratu Epeli Nailatikau.

-Tongan historian Elizabeth Wood-Ellem noted that Baron Vaea remained highly respected by the Tongan people throughout his life, "They certainly held him in enormous respect."
+Tongan historian Elizabeth Wood-Ellem noted that Baron Vaea of Houma remained highly respected by the Tongan people throughout his life, "They certainly held him in enormous respect."